rickalouani/Rancher-howto/README.md

 **Four ways to build Kubernetes clusters with Rancher 2.0**

+In this article, I will try to help you in your journey if you are contemplating or just starting the process of adopting the micro-services paradigm.
+In a series of articles I will demonstrate and comment on some tools, provide some tips and links to resources I come across that I hope will save you time.
+Making the leap to micro-services is not as daunting anymore as it was even 10 years ago.
+The abundance of information shared by many companies that went through the process successfully, published best practices, case studies, videos, etc, and a number of great opensource tools should make the process not as challenging it seems.
+Many of the early adopters were thriving companies (Amazon, Google, Netflix, ...), growing fast and and growing.
+The had to make a radical shift in the way they conducted business. they had to come up with a different business model to continually meet projected demand.
+They were realizing that scaling vertically to meet demand did not make business sense anymore.
+It became apparent to these early adopters that adding more data centers every time demand increase is cost prohibitive, and not practical.
+It was becoming harder and harder to justify buying more capacity when these companies' own metrics were showing capacity usage hovering around 20% at peak.
+These companies saw a gold mine in the 80% capacity waste.
+Think about it! not only were they out to solve their vertical scaling problem, but the reward of getting back 80% of precious resources was the bigger business driver in my opinion.
+The problem was obvious, the way resources were managed had to be improved and by a lot.
+To make a long story short, it became apparent that a new business model was in order.
+The way applications were developed, built, packaged, and executed was at the heart of the problem.
+When thousands of line of code are developed over many years by many developers are compiled, built, and later executed resource allocation is for all intent and purposes are left to the OS and the quality of the source code.
+Application functions come up and die together, share the same CPUs, Memory, and Storage local or remote.
+A small memory leak caused by some trivial function that the system could have done without.
+It became obvious that any solution selected had to include the ability to abstract away resource allocation responsibilites from the OS and to assign resources to specific functions at a finer granularity.
+For instance a single CPU core is divided into units of m (millicpu).
+The idea is simple, when a function foo is assigned 200m vCPU, all it means is that the underlying OS scheduler is supposed to service our function requests at least 20% of of the time while running.
+If foo runs for the 5 min we can be confident that foo received least one minute of CPU, if the system is not busy, the OS might give foo more resources but that is not guaranteed.
+Memory and Storage are straight forward with only one minor detail, the units are in bytes and you can specify exact number like 1G(billion bytes) E,P,T,G,M,K or in binary 1Gi(gigabyte) Ei, Pi, Ti, Gi, Mi, Ki.
+The goal was the ability to assign exact dedicated resources to application functions vs all the functions sharing single resources.
+Getting the pieces to play nice with each other was the responsibility of the OS with quality of the application source code having a big influence.
+The overall solution they came up shared similar concepts and directly lead to CONTAINERS.
+Linux provided the tools necessary to provide separation of concerns one of the core principle the micro-services paradigm.
+With the User majority of leading architecture principles for microservices applications into smaller more manageable services that could be developed independently and communicate with each other using a common API.
+However, breaking up the monolith did not simplify the situation, it complicated it enormously.
+With a monolith, you install it configure it and run it.
+All the pieces are built and packaged together (executables and libraries). interactions between application modules was straight forward because all the pieces were installed together on the same host and share the same OS resources such as RPC, thread management, message queues, etc. The OS was also responsible for Scheduling and managing resources.

 A Kubernetes cluster is a collection of resources(hosts, storage, and great technologies(docker, SDN, CNI, RESTful API design) integrated together beautifully.Kubernetes emboddies the concept of the DATA CENTER as a computer.